nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/gift-cards.md

 >
 > You can disable the gift card box on the shopping cart page by unticking the **Show gift card box** checkbox on the **Configuration → Settings → Shopping cart settings** page (*Common* panel).

 You can also allow your customers to check the gift card balane.
-To do this tick the **Allow customers to check gift card balance** checkbox on the **Configuration → Settings → Shopping cart settings** page (*Common* panel).
+To do this tick the **Allow customers to check gift card balance** checkbox on the **Configuration → Settings → Customer settings** page (*Common* panel).

 > [!NOTE]
 >